-- ii) in regard to landform, means the portions of the Paris Galt Moraine containing concentrations of 20% slopes, and closed depressions located in close proximity to other Significant Natural Areas of the NHS. - iii) in regard to wetlands means: - a) provincially significant wetlands - b) locally significant wetlands - iv) in regard to woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history, functionally important due its contribution to the broader landscape because of its location, size or due to the amount of remaining forest cover in the city; - a) in regard to valleylands means a protected natural heritage feature or area that occurs in a valley or other landform depression that has water flowing through or standing for some period of the year.
-This includes regulatory floodplains/riverine flooding hazards, riverine erosion hazards and apparent/other valleylands ecologically important in terms of features, functions, representativeness, or amount, and contributing to the quality and diversity of the Natural Heritage System; - b) in regard to cultural heritage and archaeology, resources that are valued for the important contribution they make to our understanding of the history of a place, an event or a people..
+- 1. in regard to landform, means the portions of the Paris Galt Moraine containing concentrations of 20% slopes, and closed depressions located in close proximity to other Significant Natural Areas of the NHS. - 2. in regard to wetlands means: - a) provincially significant wetlands - b) locally significant wetlands - 3. in regard to woodlands means woodlands that are ecologically important in terms of features such as species composition, age of trees and stand history, functionally important due its contribution to the broader landscape because of its location, size or due to the amount of remaining forest cover in the city; - 4. in regard to valleylands means a protected natural heritage feature or area that occurs in a valley or other landform depression that has water flowing through or standing for some period of the year.
+This includes regulatory floodplains/riverine flooding hazards, riverine erosion hazards and apparent/other valleylands ecologically important in terms of features, functions, representativeness, or amount, and contributing to the quality and diversity of the Natural Heritage System; and - v) in regard to cultural heritage and archaeology, resources that have been determined to have cultural heritage value or interest.
+Processes and criteria for determining cultural heritage value or interest are established by the Province under the authority of the Ontario Heritage Act.